An easy version of the classic dish of Cannelloni au Brocciu, with a secret ingredient that makes all the difference.

 Speaking of creamy …

 As it’s now Wine O’Clock in Paris, let me leave you with my absolute favourite of Italian pistachio ice creams from Il Gelato del Marchese.
-Next time you’re in Paris, you must pop into their luxury boutique on rue des Quatre Vents in the Saint Germain quarter.
+Next time you’re in Paris, you must pop into their luxury boutique on rue des Quatre Vents in the Saint Germain quarter – and now they’re at the Terrasse of the Hotel Marriott on the Champs-Elysées.

-A healthy, easy no-bake fruity dessert that goes so well with Easter chocolate!
+A healthy, easy no-bake fruity dessert that’s perfect with Easter chocolate and macarons!